There are many benefits to online sports publishing.

 1.)
 The job gets increasingly easier as you progress.

 That’s the way it works with online publishing as well.
 The more posts you publish, the easier it is to drive traffic to your site.
-You not only enjoy traffic from new posts but also popular posts from days gone by.
+You enjoy traffic from new posts and popular posts from days gone by.
 You learn what works and what doesn’t.

 2.)
 You get to be your own boss.